asc4asc/clock/README.md

-# Hallo PWA (Only a copy please use the original !!!)
+# Uhr PWA (Only a copy please use the original !!!)

-Das klassische "Hello World" program als "Progressive Web App"
+Uhr als "Progressive Web App"

-Ich habe meine erste App. hinzugefügt ein einfacher Button der hochzählt......

 ## Vom Original: